Why create overrides?

 Which overrides does Madkudu recommend?

 ⏩ Follow the tips in this article: A few tips to create relevant overrides

 How to add an override to a live model?

 Step 1: Duplicate the live model

-- Name the duplicated model how you want
+- Pick a name for the duplicated model

 Step 2: Create the override

 - Select Advanced mode only if you need logic that is not supported by the form mode.
 You'll need to use SQL conditions like you would in a WHERE statement.

 - Select the Computation, condition, value, rule and segment to create an override.
 An override is made of a condition ("IF xyz") + a rule on segmentation ("THEN classify lead as low/medium/good/very good")